 About

-The Annual MUBIT Doctoral Workshop in Late- and Post-Ottoman Studies is a two-day workshop in Basel, Switzerland, designed for international doctoral students conducting research on the Near and Middle East.
-The workshop consists of a two-day, intensive program in which select students work closely with invited experts.
+The Annual SWANA Doctoral Workshop in Late- and Post-Ottoman Studies is a two-day workshop in Basel, Switzerland, designed for international doctoral students conducting research on the Near and Middle East.
+Formerly called the MUBIT workshop, it consists of a two-day, intensive program in which select students work closely with invited experts.
 Successful completion of the workshop can entitle students to 3 ECTS credits.

 Application

-The deadline for applications is 25 August 2025.
-Applicants will receive an answer regarding their participation by 10 September 2025, at the latest.
+The deadline for applications is 5 June, 2026.
+Applicants will receive an answer regarding their participation by 30 June 2026 at the latest.
 The workshop is free of charge.
 All participants will have lunch and dinner together as part of the programme.
-Applicants based outside of Switzerland can also apply for some financial support for travel costs (maximum 200 CHF).
+Applicants based outside of Switzerland might also apply for some financial support for travel costs (maximum 100 CHF).
 We will provide successful applicants with information about accommodation options in Basel.